Approximate Equivariance in Reinforcement Learning: EXPERIMENTS

 \paragraph{Models} For this domain, we use SAC \citep{haarnoja2018soft} as our RL algorithm and consider equivariance to both the translation group and scale-translation group across the time dimension.
+Temporal translations can be useful as the most recent history of stock prices inform your actions, and this information may be approximately preserved across time.
+Temporal scaling could also be beneficial as there could be market seasonality, which is only approximately shared across different time scales.
 As our actions do not affect stock prices, which in turn is directly correlated with the reward, we learn an approximately invariant policy and invariant critic for both symmetry groups.
 As before we compare approximately equivariant, strictly equivariant, and unconstrained models.
 We evaluate each method on the final portfolio value (equivalent to the total episode reward), annualized return, and the Sharpe ratio \citep{sharpe1994sharpe}, which is a standard financial metric that measures an asset's risk-adjusted performance.
 We also include as baselines a uniform holding strategy \texttt{Uniform}, where we initially buy equal values of each stock and hold, and the Dow Jones index \texttt{\textasciicircum DJI}.

 \paragraph{Results}

 Table~\ref{tab:stock_trading} lists the average test results of the learned policies on the stock trading domain.
 The \texttt{ApproxEquiv} model for both translation (T) and scale-translation (ST) outperform all baselines, with annualized returns of $10.6\%$ and $12.0\%$ respectively.
 The \texttt{Exact ST-Equiv} model outperforms \texttt{NonEquiv}, while the \texttt{Exact T-Equiv} model does worse.
 These observations suggest that temporal scale and translation symmetries can be good biases in analyzing financial data and that translation symmetry may be more approximate than scale.
 We also visualize $10$ episode rollouts of the best-performing policies in Figure~\ref{fig:stock_trading_rollout}, with the portfolio values on the left and transaction costs on the right.
 The Approx ST-Equiv method achieves the highest portfolio value for most timesteps and incurs lower transaction costs than the exactly equivariant policies.
 We note that overall the annualized returns are fairly low, as the test dataset from \DTMdate{2021-01-01} to \DTMdate{2024-07-01} includes both the COVID-19 pandemic and 2022 stock market decline.